CAE Reafing and Use of English Test 3

 PART 1

 2 B — forerunner.
-Forerunner is a person or thing that comes first and then something else follows.
+A forerunner is a person or thing that comes first, and then something else follows.
 Also known as precursor.
 Pioneer here isn’t good enough because it doesn’t imply that something else came after it.

 5 C — stood.
 To stand somebody in good stead means to become useful at some point.
-In this case his experience of organizing an even became useful later.
+In this case, his experience of organizing an event became useful later.
 Other verbs do not collocate with stead here.

 6 C — alone.
 Let alone means much less, not no mention.
-It means here than not many people have been to Egypt and even fewer had the chance to travel the route that Mr. Cook was using for his tours.
+It means here that not many people have been to Egypt, and even fewer had the chance to travel the route that Mr. Cook was using for his tours.

 7 B — going.
 To go back when used with time means the age of it, in this case the Egyptian civilisation.
 Other phrasal verbs here do not collocate with context.